 Besides those Plugins that we bundle with the Piwik Platform, and besides those Plugins available on the Marketplace, there are also other kinds of Extensions (or sometimes called Add-ons or Modules or Plugins) that may be useful to you.
 These modules help you integrate Piwik into your Website.
 There are such modules for most of the popular tools:

 We have exciting plans for the Piwik platform, stay tuned, and keep your feedback coming!

 Piwik is a platform which you can extend and customise to your needs with Plugins.
 To get started installing a plugin, login as a Super User.
-In the top right menu, click “Settings”.
-In the “Platform” left menu click “Marketplace”.
+In the top menu, click “Administration”.
+In the left menu click “Marketplace”.
 There are a few ways to install a plugin in Piwik: